rafej/allegory/README.md

-# allegory
+# Allegory
-One man, one day, anything could happen. - A text-adventure written by rafej
+## One man, one day, anything could happen
+### Initiated by @rafej
+#### Contributions are more than welcome!
+Please extend the story, let's see how big this text-adventure can get!